 Note: For specific programs, see the Programs section.

-As part of their professional studies, all undergraduate students are required to complete SED ED 110/111 Introduction to Education with a B− or higher.
+As part of their professional studies, all undergraduate students in the teacher licensure programs are required to complete SED ED 110/111 Introduction to Education with a B− or higher.
 Students may retake SED ED 110/111 one additional time if they do not earn a B− or higher.
-All students are also required to complete either SED SE 250 Disability, Education, and Public Policy or SED SE 251 Special Education and Adolescents with a B– or higher.
+All students in these programs are also required to complete either SED SE 250 Disability, Education, and Public Policy or SED SE 251 Special Education and Adolescents with a B– or higher.

 Students must complete a minimum of 48 Boston University credits immediately preceding graduation.
 Exceptions may be granted on a petition basis.
 Please also refer to the University-wide policy.